Server-Eye/se-installer-cli/README.md

 ## Introduction
 This script will help to install Server-Eye on systems without a full UI or when a full interactive setup is not needed.
-Right now this script can download the current version of the client, install the client, setup an OCC-Connector and setup a Sensorhub.
+This script can download the current version of the client, install the client, setup an OCC-Connector and setup a Sensorhub.

+This script can also be used to apply a predefined template to the freshly installed Sensorhub.

 ## Download
 It is recommended to use the official download for production use.
-The official version is also signed with a valid codesigning certificate.
+The official version is also signed with a valid code-signing certificate.

 ```PowerShell
 Invoke-WebRequest "https://occ.server-eye.de/download/se/Deploy-ServerEye.ps1" -OutFile Deploy-ServerEye.ps1